clexp/CS50_Final_Project_2024/README.md

 39. Put it on a remotely accessible server.
 40. Share it with others.
 41. People can save out and load in mem notes sets.

+### Web Design

+#### Define

+- who : this is for a learner of any age.
+- what : this is designed to be a simple note logger, with a flashcard function.
+As a stretch goal it can track poorly memorized notes.

+#### Plan

+- This is as above, with milestones and dates

+#### Build

+- Mostly done at time of typing

+#### Test

+- test it on all browsers
+- test it on desktop and mobile
+- test it on different screen sizes
+- test it on different devices

+#### Deploy

+- this really mean submit the project to the CS50 marker
+- it also means put it on a publicly accessible server
+- and make a video
+- and submit the video to youtube
+- start using it myself
+- open accessibility to Rowenna